spencerclingo/startup/notes.md

 [//]: # (```)

 I used AI to help me make a temporary logo.
-But, I plan on getting a new logo from Adobe Illustrator in the future.
+But, I plan on making a new logo with Adobe Illustrator in the future.

 [//]: # (```html)